Practice correct comma placement in dates and series with a Google Interactive Activity.

 Master Comma Rules with Google Interactives!

 Commas save lives!
-Well, maybe not that dramatically, but they do make an enormous difference in the readability of your students’ writing.
+Well, maybe not that dramatic, but they do make an enormous difference in the readability of your student’s writing.
 Comma rules are easy enough to teach, but young writers need lots of practice using them correctly.
 This interactive allows students to practice using commas in the most common scenarios – date formats and series items.